kathrynhoule/kathryn-final-project/README.md

 # kathryn-final-project
-final project for fs1000 course
+Final project for csfs1000 course.

 ## About the app ##
 This is my project for csfs1000, with three designs for different displays.
 The design is for a trading card seller website.